-- Permission from berth operator (FTNS / Console Control / Port Assistant / Ops) - Vessel must confirm on that it has appropriate risk assessments and procedures in place to safely carry out the operation, including safe manning requirements.
-RA's and procedures must be available on the vessel for Port Authority to view if required. - All crew landed ashore must do so using a safe means of access and adhere to Port H&S requirements (i.e. Lifejackets and PPE) - Wind Speed ≤15kts - On commencement and completion of the operation the vessel must inform the CC/FTNS/Port Assistant on the appropriate VHF channel.
+- Permission from VTS or Grangemouth Locks on the appropriate VHF channel.
+The vessels should also seek permission from ops prior to moving. - Vessel must confirm on that it has appropriate risk assessments and procedures in place to safely carry out the operation, including safe manning requirements.
+RA's and procedures must be available on the vessel for Port Authority to view if required. - All crew landed ashore must do so using a safe means of access and adhere to Port H&S requirements (i.e. Lifejackets and PPE) - Wind Speed ≤15kts - On commencement and completion of the operation the vessel must inform VTS or Grangemouth Locks on the appropriate VHF channel.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC OP 14_20 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) May 2019 Revised By MO Review Due August 2019
+FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_22 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due January 2021 MM January 2023